jetbrains-academy/sql-course/Lesson3/task2/task.md

-## Filter some rows from a table
+## Simple data filtering

 Queries which select everything from a table are useful, but more often we need to filter out most of the data and leave only those rows which meet some criteria.
 In SQL we can do it with the help of `WHERE` clause.
-Let's look at the simple example:
+Let's look at this simple example:

 ```sql
 -- Unless your query is very simple, it makes sense to format it with linebreaks and indents.